machinewrapped/gpt-subtrans/readme.md

   A brief synopsis of the film to give context.
 Less is more here, otherwise ChatGPT can start improvising.

 - `-s`, `--substitution`:
-  A pair of strings separated by `::`, to substitute in either source or translation.
+  A pair of strings separated by `::`, to substitute in either source or translation, or the name of a file containing a list of such pairs.

 - `--scenethreshold`:
   Number of seconds between lines to consider it a new scene.